mgutz/logxi/README.md

 # logxi

-Log eleven is a [12 factor app](http://12factor.net/logs)-compliant logger built for performance and happy development.
+Log Eleven (XI) is a [12 factor app](http://12factor.net/logs)-compliant logger built for performance and happy development.

+TL;DR

+*   Faster and less memory allocations than logrus and log15.
+*   Enforces key-value pairs logging instead of `Printf` or maps.
+*   Logs and their level are configurable via environment variables.
+*   JSON formatter or very efficient key-value text formatter for production.
+*   Happy, colorful, developer friendly logger in terminal.
+Warnings and errors are emphasized with their call stack.
+*   Defines a simple interface for logging, so it can be replaced easily.
+*   Colored logging works on Windows
+*   Leveled logging.
+*   Named loggers.
+*   Has level guards to minimize argument costs.

 ### Installation